 Character & Community

 Each fourth-grader is paired with a kindergartner, and each third-grader is paired with a first-grader through our Preschool/Lower School Buddy Program.
-In addition, second-graders are paired with Upper School student volunteers.
+In addition, second-graders are paired with juniors from the Upper School.
 Over the course of the year, teachers plan opportunities for students to come together for academic and social activities.
 This program gives older children the opportunity to be leaders and to care for younger schoolmates, and it gives younger students role models and older students with whom to have warm connections.